guariglia/HDA/readme.md

 └── results_output  # output plots from results scripts
 ```

-### Prerequisites 💻
+### Package Prerequisites 💻

-Required pacaged can be installed using `CondaPackages.yml` provided.
+Required packages can be installed using `CondaPackages.yml` provided.

 ### Installation 🖱️